George Blake: Early life

 George Blake was born George Behar in Rotterdam, the Netherlands in 1922.
-He was the son of a Protestant Dutch mother, Catherine (née Beijderwellen), and an Egyptian father of Sephardi Jewish origin who was a naturalised British subject.
+He was the son of a Protestant Dutch mother, Catherine (née Beijderwellen), and Albert Behar, a Constantinople-born Sephardi Jew who was a naturalised British subject.
 He was named George after George V of the United Kingdom.
-His father, Albert Behar, served in the British Army during the First World War.
+Albert Behar served in the British Army during the First World War.
 While Albert received the Meritorious Service Medal, he embellished his war service when recounting it to his wife and children, and concealed his Jewish background until his death.
 The Behars lived a comfortable existence in the Netherlands until Albert's death in 1936.
-The thirteen-year-old Behar was sent to live with a wealthy aunt in Egypt, where he attended the English School in Cairo.
-He read Russian at Downing College, Cambridge.
+The thirteen-year-old Behar was sent to live with a wealthy aunt, his father's sister Zephira, in Egypt, where he attended the English School in Cairo.

 While in Cairo, he was close to his cousin Henri Curiel, who was later to become a leader of the Communist Democratic Movement for National Liberation in Egypt.
 In 1991, Blake said that his encounter with Curiel, who was a decade older and already a Marxist, shaped his views in later life.

 When the Second World War broke out, Behar was back in the Netherlands.
 In 1940, Germany invaded and quickly defeated the Dutch military.
 Behar was interned but released because he was only 17, and joined the Dutch resistance as a courier.
 In 1942, he escaped from the Netherlands and travelled to Britain via Spain and Gibraltar, reaching London in January 1943.
 There, he was reunited with his mother and his sisters, who had fled at the start of the war.
 In 1943, his mother decided to change the family name from Behar to Blake.